 - CHS-1701 (our pegfilgrastim (Neulasta) biosimilar candidate).
 Our long-acting G-CSF product candidate, CHS-1701, is being developed as a pegfilgrastim (Neulasta) biosimilar.
-In October 2015, we completed a pivotal pharmacokinetic (PK) and pharmacodynamics (PD) study for CHS-1701 in the United States (U.S.).
-Although it did not meet the PK AUC bioequivalence endpoint due to low, anomalous PK profile in the first period Neulasta group, this study will be included in the planned filing of a biologics license application (BLA) in the U.S. as it met all the other co-primary endpoints, including the PD endpoints.
-In February 2016, an immunogenicity study in healthy volunteers pursuant to this BLA met its primary endpoints and we initiated a follow-on PK/PD study, which is expected to read-out late in the first half of 2016.
-We expect to file a BLA in the U.S. directly thereafter. - CHS-0214 (our etanercept (Enbrel) biosimilar candidate).
-CHS-0214 is a product candidate for which we have partnered with Baxalta Incorporated, Baxalta US Inc., and Baxalta GmbH, (collectively "Baxalta") and Daiichi Sankyo Company, Limited ("Daiichi Sankyo"), to develop and commercialize in key markets outside of the United States.
+In February 2016, an immunogenicity study in healthy volunteers pursuant to the CHS-1701 BLA met its primary endpoints.
+In July 2016, a follow-on pharmacokinetic/pharmacodynamics ("PK/PD") study met all its co-primary endpoints.
+The safety profiles of CHS-1701 and Neulasta were very similar.
+There were no serious adverse events related to either study drug or clinical meaningful difference between CHS-1701 or Neulasta leading to study drug discontinuations.
+We submitted a BLA in the U.S. in August 2016. - CHS-0214 (our etanercept (Enbrel) biosimilar candidate).
+CHS-0214 is a product candidate for which we have partnered with Baxalta Incorporated, Baxalta US Inc., and Baxalta GmbH, (collectively "Baxalta", now part of Shire plc as of June 2016) and Daiichi Sankyo Company, Limited ("Daiichi Sankyo"), to develop and commercialize in key markets outside of the United States.
 We completed two Phase 3 clinical trials with CHS-0214 in rheumatoid arthritis and psoriasis, which met their primary clinical endpoints in November 2015 and January 2016, respectively.
-We expect that results from these trials, combined with data from our Phase 1 studies, will support the expected filing of a marketing application in Europe and Japan in 2016.
+We expect that results from these trials, combined with data from our Phase 1 studies, will support the expected submission of a marketing application in Europe in 2016 and Japan in 2017.
 We have retained the development and commercial rights to this product in the U.S. However, the therapeutic protein in etanercept is subject to certain originator-controlled U.S. patents expiring in 2028 and 2029.
 Assuming these patents are valid and enforceable, and that we would be unable to obtain a license to them, we do not expect to commercialize CHS-0214 in the U.S. prior to their expiration. - CHS-1420 (our adalimumab (Humira) biosimilar candidate).
 Our second anti-TNF product candidate, CHS-1420, is being developed as an adalimumab (Humira) biosimilar.
 This product successfully completed a pivotal Phase 1 PK study in August 2014 by meeting the primary PK bioequivalence endpoint.
 We initiated a Phase 3 study in psoriasis in August 2015 to support the planned filing of a marketing application in the U.S. in 2016 and the E.U. in 2017.
 We initiated a bridging PK study comparing the Phase 3 CHS-1420 material to U.S. manufactured adalimumab (Humira) during the first quarter of 2016.
+In August 2016, we reported that our Phase 3 study in psoriasis met its primary endpoint. - We reported positive Phase 2b efficacy data on CHS-131, an oral, small-molecule drug candidate, in relapsing remitting multiple sclerosis.
+This six-month study demonstrated significant reduction in contrast-enhancing lesions meeting its primary endpoint.
+CHS-131 was generally well-tolerated and without evidence of immune suppression or the side-effects commonly seen in other oral multiple sclerosis ("MS") therapies.
+We intend to partner CHS-131 for further development.

 Our revenue to date has been generated primarily from collaboration and license payments pursuant to our license agreements with Daiichi Sankyo and Baxalta.
 We have not generated any commercial product revenue.
 We have incurred significant losses in the past and expect to incur significant and increasing losses in the foreseeable future as we advance our product candidates into later stages of development and, if approved, commercialization.
-Our net losses were \$65.5 million and \$40.8 million for the three months ended March 31, 2016 and 2015, respectively.
-As of March 31, 2016, we had an accumulated deficit of \$475.4 million.
+Our net losses were \$135.7 million and \$99.9 million for the six months ended June 30, 2016 and 2015, respectively.
+As of June 30, 2016, we had an accumulated deficit of \$545.3 million.